 How To Store and Freeze

-- If not using the chorizo immediately, store it in an airtight container in the refrigerator, for up to 2 days.
+- If not using the chorizo immediately, store it in an airtight container in the refrigerator for up to 2 days.

-- To freeze, cool completely, and place in a freezer zip-top bag or an airtight container.
+- To freeze, cool completely, and place it in a freezer zip-top bag or an airtight container.
 Chorizo will keep for up to 3 months in the freezer.

 Feeling Adventurous?
 Try This: